MRC-Epid-it24/intake24/docs/docs/api/authentication.md

 ### Response

-Response can differ based on whether multi-factor autnetication is enabled or not.
+Response can differ based on whether multi-factor authentication is enabled or not.

 #### Successful login without MFA challenge